paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 The Arms Export Control Act, referred to in subsec. (a)(2)(B)(i), is Pub.
 L. 90–269, Oct.
 22, 1968, 82 Stat.
 1320, which is classified principally to chapter 39 (§ 2751 et seq.) of Title 22.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2751 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2751&num=0&edition=prelim) and Tables.

 #### Codification
-Section was formerly classified to section 415 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 415 of this title](./chapter-015-national-security.md#section-415) prior to editorial reclassification and renumbering as this section.
 Some section numbers of this title referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification.

 In subsec. (a)(2)(B)(i), “chapters 1 to 11 of title 40 and division C (except sections 3302, 3307(e), 3501(b), 3509, 3906, 4710, and 4711) of subtitle I of title 41” substituted for “the Federal Property and Administrative Services Act of 1949” on authority of Pub.
 L. 107–217, § 5(c), Aug.
 21, 2002, 116 Stat.
 1303, which Act enacted Title 40, Public Buildings, Property, and Works, and Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.

 #### Amendments
 1993—Subsec. (a)(2)(B)(i).
 Pub.
 L. 103–160 substituted “section 7307(a)” for “section 7307(b)(1)”.

 1991—Subsec. (a)(1).
 Pub.
-L. 102–88 inserted “, or the anticipated transfer in any fiscal year of any aggregation of defense articles or defense services,” after “service” and substituted “this subchapter” for “[section 413 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section413&num=0&edition=prelim)”.
+L. 102–88 inserted “, or the anticipated transfer in any fiscal year of any aggregation of defense articles or defense services,” after “service” and substituted “this subchapter” for “[section 413 of this title](./chapter-015-national-security.md#section-413)”.

 <a id="section-3102"></a>